-As a nurse you are a valuable asset to any organization.
-Your knowledge and skill is in high demand.
-As a clinic or hospital employee, you contribute to them turning a profit, and you should be compensated fairly.
+As a nurse, you are a valuable asset to any organization.
+Your knowledge and skill are in high demand.
+As a clinic or hospital employee, you contribute to them making a profit and should be compensated fairly.

 Health Care Contract Salary Negotiation and Nurse Practitioner Salary